NWC Banner

 • In 2018, the NWC board decided to add "Foundation" to its corporate name, becoming the Northwest Chess Foundation.
 We will completely update the website once this name is officially registered with the State of Washington and the IRS.
 This does not affect the name of the magazine - it's still Northwest Chess!

-June - Advertised Chess Events!
+June-July - Advertised Chess Events

-June/July - Scholastic Events!
+July-August - Scholastic Events

 See old news previously appearing on this page.